dseeni/TechArtDemos/README.md

 and PolyUnbevel to take advantage of Maya's built-in Undo functionality.

 ### Prior to vertex transformation, selected edges are mapped via their edge-vertex
-valence combinations to one of the following solvers:
+valence pairs to one of the following solvers:

 #### Skew lines Solver
 - A 3D implementation of the Closest Point of Approach Algorithim (CPA) for Collison Detection: